luuply/changes/20200521/README.md

 You can find that image [here](https://github.com/luuply/changes/raw/master/20200521/default_profile-01.png).

+The blue checkmark icon is currently set as the default profile picture for "About Yourself" in WordPress Admin, causing any and all users to be marked as verified.

 #### Radios are missing linked labels

 Please double-check the `for` attribute on all of the `label` elements under the gender and status and whether any JavaScript is interfering with the proper `for` attribute passing.
 Currently, users must click on the radio itself, rather than being able to click on the radio's label.